Equivalent dose: History

 The concept of equivalent dose was developed in the 1950s.
-In its 1990 recommendations, the ICRP revised the definitions of some radiation protection quantities, and provided new names for the revised quantities.
-Some regulators, notably the International Committee for Weights and Measures (CIPM) and the US Nuclear Regulatory Commission continue to use the old terminology of quality factors and dose equivalent, even though the underlying calculations have changed.
+In its 1990 recommendations, the ICRP revised the definitions of some radiation protection quantities and provided new names for these revised quantities.
+Some regulators, notably the International Committee for Weights and Measures (CIPM) and the U. S. Nuclear Regulatory Commission continue to use the old terminology of quality factor and dose equivalent, even though the underlying calculations have changed.

 Future use

 At the ICRP 3rd International Symposium on the System of Radiological Protection in October 2015, ICRP Task Group 79 reported on the "Use of Effective Dose as a Risk-related Radiological Protection Quantity".

-This included a proposal to discontinue use of equivalent dose as a separate protection quantity.
-This would avoid confusion between equivalent dose, effective dose and dose equivalent, and to use absorbed dose in Gy as a more appropriate quantity for limiting deterministic effects to the eye lens, skin, hands & feet.

-These proposals will need to go through the following stages:
+This included a proposal to discontinue use of equivalent dose as a separate radiation protection quantity.
+This would avoid confusion between equivalent dose, effective dose, and dose equivalent, and to use absorbed dose in gray (Gy) as a more appropriate quantity for limiting deterministic effects to the eye lens, skin, hands, and feet.
+This proposal will need to go through the following stages: